DanielTarsalainen/KeystoneHabits/README.md

 #### Introduction

 KeystoneHabits is a Self-help application for everyone interested in ancient philosophy, reading and meditation.
-It fetches a quote and image automatically every day and allows the user to search and save books from Google Books.
-When saved, a user can mark a book as read (to place it to the "Finished books" -list), set the current page or delete it.
+It fetches a quote and image automatically every day and allows a user to search and save books from Google Books.
+When a book is saved, a user can mark it as read (to place it to the "Finished books" -list), set the current page or delete it.
 A swipe gesture from left to right marks a book as read and swipe from right to left opens the deletion possibility.
-"Finished books" -list shows all the books that the user has marked as read, it also allows the user to delete books.
+"Finished books" -list shows all the books that a user has marked as read, it also allows a user to delete books.

-Habits-page lets the user to save meditation and reading -sessions, as well as track their progress on either of the activities.
+Habits-page lets a user to save meditation and reading -sessions, as well as track their progress on either of the activities.
 As in the books-section, when a user swipes from right to left, the deletion possibility emerges.

 <br/>